 It’s fair to say that photographers sometimes baffle people with jargon—especially when describing our styles of photography, such as traditional, reportage, contemporary, documentary, photojournalistic, etc. So, here we have set out the three main styles on offer today.
 Of course, some photographers offer hybrids that pinch elements from all three of these styles, but most offer one main photographic style.

 Traditional Wedding Photography

-Documentary, Journalistic or Reportage Wedding Photography
+Documentary, Journalistic, or Reportage Wedding Photography

-Quite often, in addition to the contemporary posed shots the photographer will mix in some reportage style of shooting to create a balanced album that creates the story of a wedding day.
+Quite often, in addition to the contemporary posed shots the photographer will mix in some reportage style of shooting to make a balanced album that creates the story of a wedding day.
 The photographer will also spend longer editing the photos in post production so as to give the finished album the optimum impact.

-About the Author:
+About the Author

-Robert D Pearson – http://www.frameitphoto.co.uk.
+Robert D Pearson – http://www.frameitphoto.co.uk

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: